jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 end
 ```

-It'd be nice if we added the other common enumeration methods too - which just takes a single line:
+It'd be nice if we added the other common enumeration methods too (`collect`, `select`, `inject`, etc) - which just takes a single line:

 ```ruby
 include Enumerable